davidtorres89/UTSABC/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the pentest.yml file to /etc/ansible.
+- Copy the `pentest.yml` file to `/etc/ansible`
 - Update the host file to include IP address of your Virtual Machines
-- Run the playbook, and navigate to http://[yourloadbalancerip]/setup.php to check that the installation worked as expected.
+- Run the playbook, and navigate to `http://[yourloadbalancerip]/setup.php` to check that the installation worked as expected.

+      - `$ ansible-playbook install /etc/Ansible/install-elk.yml

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_